n8detar/esphome-velit/README.md

 # Velit ESPHome External Component

 ESPHome external component for controlling Velit air conditioners and heaters over BLE using the same protocol found in Velit's Android app.
+This was vibe coded and exists as is.
+Use at your own risk.

 ## Features